Genital herpes: signs, symptoms, and treatment

 Herpes is a virus that causes skin infections on the mouth and lips (cold sores) or on the genitals (vagina, penis and testicles).
 Herpes is one of the most common STIs in the world.
 It can cause miscarriage or stillbirth in pregnant women, and babies born with it can have serious health problems.

 There is no cure for herpes, but many people eventually clear the virus from their body.
 You can catch herpes by having unprotected sex (vaginal, oral or anal) or via kissing or foreplay with someone who is infected.
-A woman can also pass it onto her baby.
+A pregnant person can also pass it onto their baby.
 Some people have one outbreak and never get one again, while others will have regular outbreaks over the course of their lives.

 There are two main types of the herpes virus:

-- You will feel a tingling feeling before an outbreak.
+You may feel a tingling feeling before an outbreak.

-- Visit your doctor or STI/GUM clinic to have herpes diagnosed.
+- Visit your doctor or local STI clinic to have herpes diagnosed.
 They can prescribe a drug to help healing and shorten the infection.

 - If the infection comes back often, you might be prescribed an antiviral treatment to reduce the frequency of outbreaks.